Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Some numerical results

 \subsection{An empirical illustration}

-The practical value of the center-outward rank tests is illustrated by the following archeological application where classical methods fail to detect any treatment effect.
-The data consist of $n=126$ measurements of MgO, P$_2$O$_5$, CoO, and~Sb$_2$O$_3$ in natron glass vessels excavated from three Syro-Palestinian sites in present-day Israel: Apollonia ($n_1=54$ observations), Bet Eli'ezer ($n_2=17$ observations), and Egypt ($n_3=55$ observations); a fourth site only has two observations, and therefore was dropped from the analysis.
-This dataset is has been originally analyzed by~\cite{data-source} with the objective of detecting possible differences among the three sites.
-Bivariate plots of these four variables are shown in Figure~\ref{fig-data1}, where one can observe that the marginal distributions of~CoO, and Sb$_2$O$_3$ exhibit heavy tails and are very far from normal, while the joint distribution seems far from elliptical.
+The practical value of the center-outward rank tests developed in the previous sections is illustrated with the following archeological application where classical methods fail to detect any treatment effect.
+The data consist of $n=126$ measurements of MgO (Magnesium oxide), P$_2$O$_5$ (Phosphorus pentoxide), CoO (Cobalt monoxide), and~Sb$_2$O$_3$ (Antimony trioxide) (dimension $d=4$, thus) in natron glass vessels excavated from three Syro-Palestinian sites in present-day Israel: Apollonia ($n_1=54$ observations), Bet Eli'ezer ($n_2=17$ observations), and Egypt ($n_3=55$ observations); a fourth site only has two observations and was dropped from the analysis.
+This dataset has been originally analyzed by~\cite{data-source} with the objective of detecting possible differences among the three sites.
+Bivariate plots of these four variables are shown in Figure~\ref{fig-data1}, where one can observe that the marginal distributions of~CoO, and Sb$_2$O$_3$ exhibit heavy tails and are very far from normal, and their joint distribution far from elliptically symmetric.
+A traditional (pseudo-Gaussian) test here is Pillai's trace test\footnote{Alternatives are Wilks' Lambda, the Lawley-Hotelling Trace, and Roy's largest root tests.
+In the two-sample case, they all coincide; else, they are asymptotically equivalent.} reducing, in the two-sample case, to Hotelling's classical $T$-square test.

 First, all the two-dimensional data subsets corresponding to the bivariate plots in Figure~\ref{fig-data1} were analyzed (six bivariate MANOVA models, thus).
-Pillai's classical test yields non-significant $p$-values for all combinations, see Table~\ref{tab1}.
-On the other hand, the center-outward tests are able to detect differences between the three groups whenever the variable CoO is included in the analysis.
-The center-outward ranks and signs can be computed from a grid~$\mathfrak{G}_n$ with either $n_S=7$ and $n_R=18$ or $n_S=18$ and $n_R=7$; both choices have been implemented in Table~\ref{tab1} below (c-o tests I and II, respectively).
+Pillai's test yields non-significant $p$-values for all combinations, see Table~\ref{tab1}.
+But the center-outward tests we are proposing in this paper do detect significant differences between the three groups whenever the variable CoO is included in the analysis.
+Two versions of the center-outward ranks and signs are considered in Table~\ref{tab1} below (c-o tests~I and II, respectively; these two versions correspond to two choices of the grid~$\mathfrak{G}_n$, with either $n_S=7$ and $n_R=18$ or~$n_S=18$ and~$n_R=7$---see Section~\ref{RSsec} for an explanation).

-Table~\ref{tab1} reveals some differences in the $p$-values for c-o tests I and II which, however, yield the same conclusions at significance level $\alpha=0.05$.
-The tests based on elliptical ranks (based on the sample covariance function) lead to highly non-significant $p$-values for all couples of varables; consequently, the corresponding results are not presented here.